suhasdevmane/abacws-chatbot/trial/README.md

 To load RDF graphs, you will need to log in as the `admin` user.
-To see the automatically generated admin password, see the output from above, or use `docker logs` with the name of your container.
+To see the automatically generated admin password, see the output frrm above, or use `docker logs` with the name of your container.

 Note that the password is only generated on the first run, e.g. when the